josefaidt/oss-notes/triage-flowchart.md

 # GitHub Issue Triage Flowchart

+In the flowchart below, GitHub issues will be triaged into one of three issue types:

+- `bug`
+- `feature-request`
+- `question`

 ```mermaid
 graph TD
     A(Staff transfers issue from another repository) -->|staff manually adds `transferred` label| H[GitHub Issue List]